 Glucose-6-phosphatase (G6Pase) is a multi-subunit integral membrane protein of the endoplasmic reticulum that is composed of a catalytic subunit and transporters for G6P, inorganic phosphate, and glucose.
 This gene (G6PC) is one of the three glucose-6-phosphatase catalytic-subunit-encoding genes in human: G6PC, G6PC2 and G6PC3.
 Glucose-6-phosphatase catalyzes the hydrolysis of D-glucose 6-phosphate to D-glucose and orthophosphate and is a key enzyme in glucose homeostasis, functioning in gluconeogenesis and glycogenolysis.
 Mutations in this gene cause glycogen storage disease type I (GSD1).
 This disease, also known as von Gierke disease, is a metabolic disorder characterized by severe hypoglycemia associated with the accumulation of glycogen and fat in the liver and kidneys.[provided by RefSeq, Feb 2011]

 GeneCards Summary for G6PC Gene

 G6PC (Glucose-6-Phosphatase Catalytic Subunit) is a Protein Coding gene.
 Diseases associated with G6PC include Glycogen Storage Disease Ia and Glycogen Storage Disease Due To Glucose-6-Phosphatase Deficiency.
-Among its related pathways are Glucagon signaling pathway and Regulation of Glucokinase by Glucokinase Regulatory Protein.
+Among its related pathways are Metabolism and FoxO signaling pathway.
 GO annotations related to this gene include phosphotransferase activity, alcohol group as acceptor and glucose-6-phosphatase activity.
 An important paralog of this gene is G6PC2.